 Good CRM software can do a lot more than that, the idea is simple: you are positioning your employees to deliver a five-star experience, every time.

-With countless CRM software options to choose from.
+There are a boatload of CRM software options to choose from.
 They each have strengths will play better for different types of companies.
 Which one is actually going to help your teams?

-To help sort things out, I reviewed the top CRM software available and put together a brief buyer’s guide to help you make an informed final decision.
+To help sort things out, I reviewed the best CRM software available and put together a brief buyer’s guide to help you make an informed final decision.

 #1 – Zoho CRM Review — The Best for Small to Midsize Businesses